Cyanophage: Ecosystem

 Certain cyanophages infect and burst Prochlorococcus, the world's smallest and most abundant primary producers.
 Marine cyanophages of the family Myoviridae help regulate primary production mainly through infection of Synechococcus spp.
 The other two families, Podoviridae and Siphoviridae, are usually found in freshwater ecosystems.
 In coastal oceans, abundance of viruses infecting Synechococcus spp. can reach >106 mL−1 and 105 g−1 in sediments.
 An estimated 3% of Synechococcus are removed daily by cyanophages.
 Cyanophages are widely distributed both throughout the water column and geographically.
 Cyanophage populations have been found to inhabit microbial mats in the Arctic through metagenomic analysis and hypersaline lagoons.
-They can withstand temperatures ranging from 12-30 °C and salinities of 18-70 ppt.
+They can withstand temperatures ranging from 12 to 30 °C and salinities of 18-70 ppt.
 The DNA of cyanophages is susceptible to UV degradation but can be restored in host cells through a process called "photoreactivation".
 The viruses cannot move independently and must rely on currents, mixing, and host cells to transport them.
 Viruses cannot actively target their hosts and must wait to encounter them.
 The higher probability of collision may explain why cyanophages of the Myoviridae family primarily infect one of the most abundant cyanobacteria, Synechoccocus.
-Evidence of seasonal co-variation between the phages and hosts, in addition to an increase in cyanophages above a threshold of 103 to 104 Synechococcus mL−1, may suggest a “kill-the-winner” dynamic.
+Evidence of seasonal co-variation between the phages and hosts, in addition to an increase in cyanophages above a threshold of 103 to 104 Synechococcus mL−1, may suggest a "kill-the-winner" dynamic.